Scarlet or Northern Jezabel

 PIERINAE, PIERIDAE, PAPILIONOIDEA

-The Caterpillar may be one of several shades of colour: either yellow, brown, green or pink.
+This Caterpillar may be one of several shades of colour: either yellow, brown, green or pink.
 It has long white hairs growing out of rows of white spots, and a black head and tail.
-The Caterpillar grows to a length of about 2 cms.
+The caterpillar grows to a length of about 2 cms.

 It lives and feeds communally in a sparse web of silk on various species of Mistletoe ( LORANTHACEAE ) including :

 The pupa has a length of about 2 cms.
 It is orange or yellow with black spikes, and is attached to a leaf of the food plant.

 The adults are white on top, with a black tip to each forewing and a wide black margin to each hindwing, both containing white spots.
 The wingspan is about 6 cms.

 Underneath, the forewings are similar, but the hindwings have a yellow base, then a white band, and have a black outer half containing an arc of red splotches.

 The eggs are yellow and barrel-shaped, each with a height of about 1 mm.
 They are laid in an open array of 20 to 50 on the leaf of a food plant.

 and over most of Australia, including

 Butterflies of this species may be purchased for release at weddings etc.